How To Prevent Mould In The Bathroom Once & For AllDecember 20, 2018

 Concrete cancer, and other similar problems like efflorescence, can be treated or prevented.
-Chemical water repellency can be added to the concrete surface itself by means of applying Resistain, a waterproofing sealer.
+Chemical water repellency can be added to the concrete surface itself by means of applying Resistain, a concrete waterproofing sealer.

-Resistain is an advanced liquid waterproofing sealer that is applied to concrete surfaces using a brush, roller or spray.
+Resistain is an advanced liquid waterproofing coating that is applied to concrete surfaces using a brush, roller or spray.
 It soaks into the concrete to a depth of 10mm, binds with the structure of the concrete in a molecular level and forms a water-repellent barrier.
-Once Resistain is applied, the concrete surface itself will repel water and salt.
+Once Resistain is applied, the concrete floor itself will repel water and salt.
 This protects the surface from all forms of water damage, including concrete cancer, efflorescence, mould, algae, discolouration and weather-based erosion.